Izenda7Series/docs/ui/doc_report_designer_chart.rst

 -----------------

-A combination chart allows combining multiple charts of different types together in a same report part.
+A combination chart allows combining multiple charts of different types together in the same report part.

 -  Comparison between Sales with and without Discount